fabrahman/Emo-Aware-Storytelling/README.md

 ```bash
 sh run_interactive.sh
 ```
-Running that, it will ask you to first enter a Title, and then a sequence of three emotions separated by space from joy, anger, sadness, fear, neutral! for example: joy sadness sadness!
+Running that, it will ask you to first enter a Title, and then a sequence of three emotions separated by space from joy, anger, sadness, fear, neutral! for example: joy sadness sadness

 The code is adapted from [Counterfactual Story Generation](https://github.com/qkaren/Counterfactual-StoryRW).